getfem-doc/getfem-doc-translations/doc/sphinx/source/scilab/cmdref_gf_fem.rst

   ``F = gf_fem(string fem_name)``

     The <literal>fem_name</literal> should contain a description of the finite element method.
-Please refer to the getfem++ manual (especially the description of finite element and integration methods) for a complete reference.
+Please refer to the GetFEM manual (especially the description of finite element and integration methods) for a complete reference.
 Here is a list of some of them: